Shakthivelms8/dp-420-cosmos-db-dev/instructions/17-denormalize.md

     Next is the call to **CreateTransactionalBatch()**.
 Again, the logical partition key value is passed in, but this time, **DeleteItem()** is called with the order ID and **ReplaceItem()** is called with the updated customer record.

-## View the code for your top 10 customers query
+### Task 6: View the code for your top 10 customers query

 Let's look at the query for your top 10 customers.